How to do SEO on a headless CMS

 The key difference between a headless CMS and a traditional CMS, is that in a traditional CMS, all different site elements such as content, code, and design all live in one place and can’t easily be separated.
 However, this is the complete opposite of a headless CMS where your content, code, and design are all separated out.

-what is cms, headless or otherwise? find out here
+What is CMS, headless or otherwise?
+Find out here

 Six SEO best practices to follow with a Headless CMS